No Fail Recipe for Survey Research

-Our dinners never fail to receive rave reviews.
-Some friends have stated that their favorite “restaurant” is our house.
-We have been encouraged to open a restaurant or start a catering business (which, by the way, we have no desire to do).
-Recently we were asked where we received our training!
-Our guests were very surprised, and even perplexed, to learn that neither of us have ever taken a cooking class.
-They wanted to know how we had learned to cook and bake so well without any formal training.
-Guests are equally surprised by our answer…We simply follow recipes.
+Those dinners never fail to receive rave reviews.
+Recently, he was asked where he received his culinary training.
+His guests were very surprised to learn that had never even taken a cooking class.
+Everyone wanted to know how he had learned to cook and bake so well without any formal training.
+Guests were equally surprised by his answer…He simply follows recipes.

-My husband and I know no fear.
-We will have guests over and prepare a dish we have never made before.
-With few exceptions, most recipes come out perfectly the first time we make them.
-We have never had a complete disaster in the kitchen while entertaining.
+With few exceptions, most recipes come out perfect the first time he makes them.
+And, he has never had a complete disaster in the kitchen while entertaining.

 The results of any survey will only be as good as the questions contained in the survey instrument.
 You cannot obtain the information you need if you do not ask the proper questions.
 Sociologist Michael Kimmel, in his book Sociology Now, explains that we must be careful when formulating survey questions because the wording of a question or its location within a survey can change the survey results.
 Choosing the right questions is a little like selecting ingredients for a recipe.
-If I choose ingredients that are fresh and of high quality, my recipe is much more likely to be successful.
-Likewise, if I am careful in how I formulate my survey questions and ensure that they are clear and unbiased, my survey results are more likely to be accurate and to lead to increased profits.
+If we choose ingredients that are fresh and of high quality, our recipe is much more likely to be successful.
+Likewise, if we are careful in how we formulate survey questions and ensure that they are clear and unbiased, survey results are more likely to be accurate and to lead to increased profits.
 Here are some key things to keep in mind when developing survey questions:

-It is important that your sample represents your population well.
+It is important that your sample accurately represents your population.
 If a sample is selected haphazardly and is not representative of the population, the results will be useless.
 According to Floyd Fowler, author of a book titled Survey Research Methods, there are several key factors involved in sample selection:

 A carefully selected sample will accurately represent the characteristics of your population so that you can be confident in taking action based on your survey results.

 In addition to having the right “ingredients” when making a recipe, what we do with those ingredients is also important.
-Let’s say that I am making a glaze for a cake.
+Let’s say that we are making a glaze for a cake.
 The main ingredient in the glaze is powdered sugar and the recipe specifies that it be sifted.
 Well, that is an extra step and requires more time and effort.
-I will also have one more item, the sifter, to wash when I am finished.
-I can choose to skip this step.
-I can follow all of the other instructions to the letter and use the best ingredients, but if I choose to skip this one step of sifting my powdered sugar, my glaze will have unattractive lumps.
+We will also have one more item, the sifter, to wash when finished.
+We can choose to skip this step.
+We can follow all of the other instructions to the letter and use the best ingredients, but if we choose to skip this one step of sifting the powdered sugar, the glaze will have unattractive lumps.
 Likewise, we can conduct our survey using an excellent survey instrument and a representative sample, but how we analyze the data is a final key step in following our recipe for survey research.

-On occasion, I have dinner guests that will ask for one of my recipes.
-I am always happy to share them but sometimes after looking at the recipe the person will reply, “That is way too much work.
+On occasion, our client has dinner guests that will ask for one of his recipes.
+He is always happy to share them, but sometimes after looking at the recipe the person will reply, “That is way too much work.
 I will never make that.”
 Many corporate executives feel the same way about survey research.
 In order to develop, implement, and analyze surveys in-house, you need a team of people who have received education and training in organizational behavior, research methodology, and statistics; preferably at the doctoral level.
 This is why most businesses choose to outsource their surveys.
 This brings up another issue – choosing the right research firm to conduct your surveys.

-One of the things I enjoy collecting recipes for is bread.
-I find it challenging to make breads of various types and from numerous cultures.
-In addition to your classic white and wheat breads, I have also learned to make French bread, Italian soda bread, flour tortillas, pitas, and Cuban bread.
-It amazes me that there is very little variation in the ingredients for these breads.
+One of the things our client enjoys collecting recipes for is bread.
+He finds it challenging to make breads of various types and from numerous cultures.
+In addition to your classic white and wheat breads, he has also learned to make French bread, Italian soda bread, flour tortillas, pitas, and Cuban bread.
+It amazes him that there is very little variation in the ingredients for these breads.
 However, the specific amounts of these ingredients and how they are combined, make for very different results.
-Most research firms have similar ingredients but the products they produce vary considerably.
+Most research firms have similar ingredients but the outcomes they produce vary considerably.
 When choosing a firm, here are some key things you should look for:

-1. Organizational scientists trained at the doctoral level.
+Organizational scientists trained at the doctoral level.
 If the firm you hire has organizational scientists trained at the doctoral level, they will have the appropriate education and training to design valid and reliable instruments, select representative samples, and accurately analyze data using inferential techniques.
 They will also understand that it is vital not to cut corners when it comes to survey “ingredients.”
-I have noticed that some recipes call for “butter or margarine.”
+For example, some recipes call for “butter or margarine.”
 Others say “butter, no substitutions.”
 Failure to heed this warning will most likely result in an inedible product just as failing to follow proper research procedures results in useless data.